Hmm … it looks like your browser is out of date.

 People who have both Medicaid and Medicare may have serious health challenges.
 Most are older adults or people with disabilities who need help from caregivers to stay independent and live safely in their own homes.
 Many tasks can only be done by a hands-on caregiver, but what if you live far away?

 You can still play a valuable role as a long-distance caregiver.
-Here are 3 tips to help you care for someone from afar.
+Here are 3 long-distance caregiving tips to help you care for someone from afar.

 Get your free dual plan guide